oehf/ipf-docs/_pages/ihe/atna.md

 CXF request message context property defined in `org.openehealth.ipf.commons.ihe.ws.cxf.audit.AbstractAuditInterceptor#DATASET_CONTEXT_KEY`, which is supposed to be set by project-specific mechanisms (not defined in IPF).

-When no such property exists, IPF tries to determine the XUA user name by means of processing the SAML2 assertion contained in the WS-Security SOAP header of the request message.
+When no such property exists, IPF tries to determine the XUA user name by means of processing the SAML2 assertion contained in the
+WS-Security SOAP header of the request message.

-Note that when the XUA user name cannot be determined IPF does neither throw any exceptions nor performs any validation of SAML2 assertions.
+Note that when the XUA user name cannot be determined, IPF does neither throw any exceptions nor performs any validation of SAML2 assertions.
-In other words, the support for XUA is restricted to filling the corresponding field in ATNA audit records.
+In other words, the support for XUA is restricted to filling in the corresponding field in ATNA audit records.
+{: .notice--warning}

+[ipf-atna-spring-boot-starter]: {{ site.baseurl }}{% link _pages/boot/boot-atna.md %}
 [JSSE system properties]:   https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#InstallationAndCustomization